ott-jax/ott/docs/glossary.rst

     twist condition
-        Given a :term:`ground cost` function :math:`c(x, y)` taking two input vectors, this refers to the requirement that at any given point :math:`x`, the map :math:`y \rightarrow \nabla_1 c(x, y)` be invertible.
-        Although not necessary, this condition simplifies many proofs when proving the existence of optimal :term:`transport map`.
+        Given a :term:`ground cost` function :math:`c(x, y)` taking two input vectors, the twist condition refers to the requirement that at any given point :math:`x`, the map :math:`y \mapsto \nabla_1 c(x, y)` be invertible.
+Although not necessary, this condition is sufficient to prove the existence of an optimal :term:`transport map` from a source to a target measure with suitable assumptions on the measures themselves.

     unbalanced
-        A generalization of the OT problem defined to bring more flexibility to optimal transport computations.
-Such a generalization arises when considering unnormalized probability distributions on the product space of the supports :math:`\mu` and :math:`\nu`, without requiring that its marginal coincides exactly with :math:`\mu` and :math:`\nu`.
+        A generalization of the :term:`Kantorovich problem` defined to bring more flexibility to optimal transport computations.
+Such a generalization arises when :term:`dualizing` the constraint that the variable :term:`coupling` in the :term:`Kantorovich problem` has marginals that coincide exactly with those of :math:`a` and :math:`b` or :math:`\mu` and :math:`\nu` in the continuous formulation.
+Instead, deviations from those marginals appear as penalty terms.

     unrolling
         Automatic differentiation technique to compute the vector-Jacobian